WEKIT-ECS/MIRAGE-XR/CONTRIBUTING.md

 To create a formal release on the master branch, add a Git tag to the latest commit on the master branch and name it "v", followed by a version number.
 We use [semantic versioning](https://semver.org/), e.g. "v1.2.3", so make sure to look at the principles for incrementing the version numbers before creating a new release.

 After a new release is created, if the preview builds show an incorrect version, i.e. they show the previous tag version, try merging the master branch into the develop branch.
 Do not change the app version in unity player settings from "$appVersion".

+[Here](https://github.com/WEKIT-ECS/MIRAGE-XR/wiki/Making-a-new-Changelog.md) are some instructions on how to generate a tab separated value file (for spreadsheet import) of all closed/merged pull requests and all closed issues.
+This can make updating of the Changelog.md easier.

 ## Sprints